DanielCoder12/fs-journal/notes/02-css.md

 user-select: non will make it so you cant highlight the thing you put it on *{} this will let you access everything on the page

+overflow-y: scroll;
+anything that overflows on the y axis now turns into a scroll

+transition:
+cursor:

+.nasa-title:hover + .nasa-description{} <- siblings on the html, when you hover over nasa title nasa descriptions css changes